davidwesst/davidwesst.github.io/src/blog/living-on-the-microsoft-edge-on-may-5-6/index.md

 ---

-title: 'Living on the (Microsoft) Edge on May 5 & 6'
+title: Living on the (Microsoft) Edge on May 5 & 6
 tags:
-  - Internet Explorer
+  - internet-explorer
-  - Windows 10
+  - windows-10
-  - Edge
+  - edge
-  - Conference
+  - conference
 social_image: edgeconference2015-markup-1.png
-date: "2015-05-04T05:22:00"
+date: 2015-05-04T05:22:00
-description: "2015 brought introduced a lot of new stuff in the Microsoft space, including how Windows 10 is changing up the web application game."
+description: 2015 brought introduced a lot of new stuff in the Microsoft space, including how Windows 10 is changing up the web application game.

 ---
 [1]: edgeconference2015-markup-1.png